How much caffeine in coffee does

-While Kirkland doesn't publish its caffeine content figures anywhere, it is reasonable to assume that their caffeine content is fairly standard, with the possible exception for the espresso.
+While Kirkland doesn't publish its caffeine content figures anywhere, it is reasonable to assume that their caffeine content is fairly standard, with a possible exception for the espresso.
 I believe that you'd be looking at about 150-200 mg of caffeine per 8oz cup.
-For their decaf coffee, it would be hard to guess but the FDA provides an estimate, depending on the processing, of between 2mg and 15mg per 8oz cup.
+For their decaf coffee, it would be hard to guess but the FDA provides an estimate, depending on the processing, of between 2mg and 15mg per oz.

 How much caffeine in coffee are you drinking?